Prohibited Transaction Rules

 To reiterate, prohibited transaction rules are set in place to benefit the retirement account and not exactly the retirement account owner.
 The IRS also has it in place to, essentially, protect its revenue-generating distribution rules.
 You would want to protect your revenue too, right?

 It’s important to clarify, if you want to use your retirement funds for personal use and you’re not at retirement age, that’s fine.
-If you know that you will be taxed on that money and you will have to pay a penalty.
+But you will be taxed on that money and you will have to pay a penalty.

 Typically, if a transaction with your Solo 401(k) Plan is restricted, it’s likely because it pertains to a disqualified person.